vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 doing it, so it's reasonably safe to get the wrong options and say `N`.

-Binary package removals generally do not require a bug report; for source packages you should require either a Launchpad or Debian bug # to reference in the removal, because from time to time users will find the publishing history and complain to the Archive Admin who did the removal, so it's useful to be able to redirect them.
+Binary package removals generally do not require a bug report; for source packages you should require either a Launchpad or Debian bug number to reference in the removal, because from time to time users will find the publishing history and complain to the Archive Admin who did the removal, so it's useful to be able to redirect them.